ssaldner/pure3d/docs/architecture/SIP.md

 * A way to get the contents of a workspace into the AIP system.

 # Workspaces and user roles
-Work on editions happens in an online *workspace*, offered by the Pure3D infrastructure.
+Work on projects happens in an online *workspace*, offered by the Pure3D infrastructure.
 A workspace is an online folder with a predefined structure, see below.
 Some folders are under direct control of the editors, other folders contain generated/derived materials.